Nico & Vinz: 2013–14: Breakthrough and "Am I Wrong" international success

 In April 2013, they released "Am I Wrong" after the duo changed their name from Envy to Nico & Vinz, in coordination with their signing to Warner Bros.
 Records in the United States to avoid being confused with other artists with a similar name.
 With international success of the single, the duo changed the credits of the single to the new adopted name.
 The song peaked to number 2 on the Norwegian Singles Chart and also peaked to number 2 on the Danish Singles Chart and number 2 on the Swedish Singles Chart.
 It also reached number one on the Mainstream Top 40 chart.
 It was followed up with another release "In Your Arms" which also charted in Norway, Denmark and Sweden.

 The music video for "Am I Wrong" was directed and edited by African Folk music composer Kavar Singh.
 The video for "Am I Wrong" was filmed in Botswana and at the Victoria Falls between Zambia and Zimbabwe.
 It was put together in a deliberate effort to present a positive side of Africa when the image of the continent is too often mired in negative news stories.
 The music video was released via YouTube on June 20, 2013.

 In early 2014, Nico & Vinz received the European Border Breakers Award (EBBA) at Eurosonic Festival, performed at the Spellemann Awards, completed a Scandinavian tour, and launched "Am I Wrong" worldwide.
 When "Am I Wrong" made its American radio debut in April 2014, it was the number one most added record at the mainstream radio format and it peaked at number 4 on the Billboard Hot 100.
 They performed "Am I Wrong" at the iHeartRadio Music Festival in Las Vegas, as well as for the television show Dancing with the Stars in Los Angeles.
+In August 2015, Nico and Vinz were special guests on Taylor Swift's 1989 World Tour in Vancouver, BC performing "Am I Wrong" at BC Place.

 Their album Black Star Elephant was released in September 2014, followed by the single "When the Day Comes" in October 2014.

 Nico & Vinz were featured on a track of David Guetta's 2014 album Listen, named "Lift Me Up" along with South African group Ladysmith Black Mambazo.

 Their song "Find a Way", featuring Emmanuel Jal, is featured in the film The Good Lie.
 "When the Day Comes" is featured the EA Sports game FIFA 15.